dl-tokene/core-contracts/README.md

 ## What

-The TokenE core consists of 4 main smart contracts:
+The TokenE core consists of 5 main smart contracts:

 1. `MasterContractsRegistry`
 1. `MasterAccessManagement`
 1. `ReviewableRequests`
 1. `ConstantRegistry`
+1. `Multicall`

 Each of these contracts serves an important role for the system: